One question that we get a lot is: Does it help the keyword rankings of my Google Play Android app to add short description keywords?

 But is it really necessary to include it so many times?
 Is this such a competitive keyword that it needs to be used so many times?

-When we look at our Keyword Research module, we find that the Search Score is only 22 out of 100, so it is not a super competitive keyword.
+When we look at our Keyword Research module, we find that the Volume is only 22 out of 100, so it is not a super competitive keyword.

 In addition, the word combinations that are being targeted aren’t very competitive either.
-The Search Scores are all pretty low.
+The Volumes are all pretty low.

 Rankings of keyword combinations